Your ad could be here - Reach CV/ML engineers

 , bboxes

-, etc., are optional and depend on your specific task.
+are optional and depend on your specific task.
+All data is passed as keyword arguments to the pipeline call.

 image

-: Single Image 🔗
+: Primary Input Image 🔗

 (height, width, channels)